aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Introduction

 A Twin Neural Network (commonly known as a Siamese Neural Network) makes predictions leveraging information from multiple sources.
-A common use case is taking multiple input data, such as two images, and predicting whether they belong to the same class, though its applications aren't necessarily limited to computer vision or classification problems.
+A common use case is to predict whether two images belong to the same class, though its applications aren't necessarily limited to computer vision or classification problems.
 In practice, however, artificial neural network training takes extensive and sophisticated effort.
 Fortunately, there are a variety of deep learning frameworks available to tackle training.
-One which stands out, [Fast.ai](https://www.fast.ai/), has become one of the most cutting-edge, open source, deep learning frameworks based on [PyTorch](https://pytorch.org/).
+[Fast.ai](https://www.fast.ai/) is an open source, deep learning framework based on [PyTorch](https://pytorch.org/).
 It provides a concise user interface and well designed, documented APIs, which empowers developers and machine learning practitioners to train models with productivity and flexibility.

 For deployment, [Amazon Web Services (AWS)](https://aws.amazon.com/) developed [TorchServe](https://pytorch.org/serve/) in partnership with Meta (previously, Facebook), which is a flexible and easy-to-use open source tool for serving PyTorch models.
-It removes the heavy lifting of deploying and serving PyTorch models with Kubernetes.
-With TorchServe, many features are out-of-the-box and they provide full flexibility of deploying trained PyTorch models at scale.
-In addition, [Amazon SageMaker](https://aws.amazon.com/sagemaker/) endpoint is a fully managed service that allows users to make real-time inferences via a REST API, which saves developers from managing their own server instances, load balancing, fault-tolerance, auto-scaling and model monitoring, etc. Amazon SageMaker endpoint supports industry level machine learning inference and graphics-intensive applications while being [cost-effective](https://aws.amazon.com/sagemaker/pricing/).
+It removes heavy lifting and deploys PyTorch models with Kubernetes.
+With TorchServe, many features are out-of-the-box and deploy trained PyTorch models at scale.
+In addition, [Amazon SageMaker](https://aws.amazon.com/sagemaker/) provides a fully managed service that deploys real-time inference REST APIs for developers, among many other features.
+This saves developers from managing their own server instances, load balancing, setting up fault-tolerance, auto-scaling and monitoring models.
+Amazon SageMaker endpoints supports industry level machine learning inference and graphics-intensive applications while being [cost-effective](https://aws.amazon.com/sagemaker/pricing/).

-In this repository we demonstrate how to train a Twin Neural Network based on PyTorch and Fast.ai, and deploy it with TorchServe on Amazon SageMaker inference endpoint.
-For demonstration purposes, we build an interactive web application for users to upload images and make inferences from the trained and deployed model, based on [Streamlit](https://streamlit.io/), which is an open source framework for data scientists to efficiently create interactive web-based data applications in pure Python.
+This sample code trains a Twin Neural Network based on PyTorch and Fast.ai, and deploys it with TorchServe as a Amazon SageMaker inference endpoint.
+For demonstration purposes, it builds an interactive web application with which users calssify whether two uploaded images belong to the same class.
+It is based on [Streamlit](https://streamlit.io/), which is an open source framework for data scientists to efficiently create interactive web-based data applications in pure Python.

 All the code used in this document is available on [GitHub](https://github.com/aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve).

 ## Getting started with a PyTorch model trained with Fast.ai

-In this section, we train a Fast.ai model that determines whether the pets in two images are of the same breed or not.
+This section trains a Fast.ai model.
+The model determines whether the pets in two images are of the same breed or not.

-The first step is to install a Fast.ai package, which is covered in its [GitHub](https://github.com/fastai/fastai) repository.
+First install a Fast.ai package.
+Instrutions are covered in the [GitHub](https://github.com/fastai/fastai) repository.

-> If you're using Anaconda then run:
+> If using Anaconda run:
 > ```python
 > conda install -c fastai -c pytorch -c anaconda fastai gh anaconda
 > ```
-> ...or if you're using miniconda) then run:
+> ...or if using miniconda) run:
 > ```python
 > conda install -c fastai -c pytorch fastai
 > ```

-For other installation options, please refer to the Fast.ai documentation.
+For other installation options, refer to the Fast.ai documentation.
 The following materials are based on the documentation: "[Tutorial - Using fastai on a custom new task](https://docs.fast.ai/tutorial.siamese.html)", with customisations specified below.

 ### Model Architecture

-For Twin Neural Networks, multiple input data sources are passed through an _encoding_ neural network to generate their hyper-dimensional embedding vectors, which are concatenated before fed into a _fully connected network_ (FCN) for output, as shown in _Fig.
+For Twin Neural Networks, multiple input data sources are passed through an _encoding_ neural network to generate their hyper-dimensional embedding vectors, and are concatenated and fed into a _fully connected network_ (FCN) for output, as shown in _Fig.
 1_.

 | ![twin](static/twin_archi.png) |
 |:--:|
 | **Fig. 1 - Twin Neural Network Architecture**|

-Now that Fast.ai is installed, we can define this model architecture in pure PyTorch for Fast.ai training.
-Specifically, we will load the pre-trained encoding network from PyTorch, and define our customised FCN, before passing the images through both.
+Now that Fast.ai is installed, define the architecture in pure PyTorch for Fast.ai training.
+Specifically, load the pre-trained encoding network from PyTorch, define a customised FCN, and finally pass the images through both.

 #### Encoding Network

-For the encoding network, `ResNet50` is used as an example with its pre-trained weights, and the last fully connected layer is removed to be replaced by our own FCN in the following step.
+For the encoding network, use `ResNet50` as an example with its pre-trained weights, and remove the last fully connected layer to be replaced by a custom FCN in the following step.

 ```python
 import torchvision.models as models